ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 The `exports` object usage feels quite hacky both in the production and unit test code.
 Ever since then I've been developing a micro framework to tackle this problem, it's called [Laconia](https://github.com/ceilfors/laconia).
+It's taking a lightweight approach to solve the problem, hence the size of the framework is currently only about 12 KB when zipped.

 I'm going to a use a similar example code that I have used in my previous blog post again, but do note that it's not a direct comparison as AWS Lambda now supports Node 8 hence async/await